MK2112/nn-zero-to-hero-notes/10 - Deep Dive into LLMs/10 - Deep Dive into LLMs.md

 The model continues the text with a coherent, contextually appropriate response.
 But, moreover, **it reproduces a near-exact copy of the Wikipedia article on zebras.** This is because the model has seen this text before during pretraining.
 Moreover, the texts from Wikipedia are generally considered high-quality, so they are used multiple times in pretraining datasets.
 This causes a seeming close familiarity of the model with the text.

-According to [The Llama 3 Herd of Models (Grattafiori, et al. 2024)](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained as gathered until the end of 2023.
+According to [The Llama 3 Herd of Models \[Grattafiori, et al. 2024\]](https://arxiv.org/pdf/2407.21783#page=4.70), the data used for pretrained as gathered until the end of 2023.
 So, what if we'd prompt it with a sentence on the 2024 US presidential elections and see how Llama 3.1 405B Base reacts:

 ![](./img/llama31_Hallucination.png)